pytorch/kineto/tb_plugin/README.md

     * Mean Blocks Per SM: Blocks per SM = Blocks of this kernel / SM number of this GPU.
 If this number is less than 1, it indicates the GPU multiprocessors are not fully utilized.
 “Mean Blocks per SM” is weighted average of all runs of this kernel name, using each run’s duration as weight.

-    * Mean Est. Achieved Occupancy: The definition of Est. Achieved Occupancy can refer to [gpu_utilization](https://github.com/pytorch/kineto/blob/plugin/0.2/tb_plugin/docs/gpu_utilization.md), It is weighted average of all runs of this kernel name, using each run’s duration as weight.
+    * Mean Est. Achieved Occupancy: The definition of Est. Achieved Occupancy can be found in [gpu_utilization](https://github.com/pytorch/kineto/blob/plugin/0.2/tb_plugin/docs/gpu_utilization.md).
+It is the weighted average of all runs of this kernel name, using each run’s duration as weight.